 The policy does not cover:

 Our brokers can advise you on the best liability solutions to protect you against unintentional breaches of the New Zealand law.
-They will work with you to create a tailored, cost-effective insurance liability package that safeguards your business and in the event of a claim arising, they'll work with you to get a fair resolution.
+They will work with you to create a tailored, cost-effective insurance liability package that safeguards your business.
+In the event of a claim arising, we'll work with you to get a fair resolution.

 While cleaning out a boiler an employee’s leg was caught in a conveyor and had to be amputated below the knee.
 WorkSafe investigated the accident and prosecuted the company under the Health & Safety at Work Act.

 There were mitigating factors and through the company’s Statutory Liability policy they secured access to specialist lawyers who built a strong defence case.